Last Updated on

 This setting is even more critical when you play games on your laptop.
 It’s because manufacturers deliberately make your laptop under-perform in order to prolong its battery life.
 With High Performance mode turned on, you’ll hopefully get better performance.

 Most PC games use a windows services called “Multimedia Class Scheduler”(MCSS).
 There’s nothing really wrong in this service except for the fact that it only utilizes 80% of your total CPU processing power.

-In order to utilize those 20%, you have to make some changes in Windows Registry Editor.
+In order to utilize that 20%, you have to make some changes in Windows Registry Editor.

 OK, Here’s how you can make changes in MCSS service:

-- Type Regedit into search bar in order to launch Registry Editor
+- Type Regedit into the search bar in order to launch Registry Editor

 - Once you’ve opened it, Go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile

 - After this, Click Edit > New > DWORD to add a new DWORD and name it SystemResponsiveness.
 Set its value to 00000000 to prioritize gaming.

 - In case a DWORD with the name of SystemResponsiveness has already been created, you don’t need to create a new one.
 Just edit the value of the current one to 00000000.

 After this you need to go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks\Games, and make following changes: